CJI S A Bobde inaugurates new Patna High Court centenary bldg | Politics

 Turning towards the Chief Minister who spoke earlier, the CJI expressed his admiration of ''deep insight into the purpose of the law, the purpose of the courts and the way he stated the principle of the theory of separation of powers, without mentioning it''.

 ''The theory of separation of powers does not imply a hostility between the branches of the government.
-And it is extremely elevating to hear such wonderful, realistic views which are absolutely by the Constitution'', said Bobde, thanking Nitish Kumar ''on behalf of the judiciary'' for ''understanding the needs of the courts''.
+And it is extremely elevating to hear such wonderful, realistic views which are absolutely in accordance with the Constitution'', said Bobde, thanking Nitish Kumar ''on behalf of the judiciary'' for ''understanding the needs of the courts''.

 Bobde also spoke about the judiciary being ''heavily invested'' in making use of technology for speedy dispensation of justice and sought to allay fears that the use of Artificial Intelligence in judicial work could affect ''decision making'' by the judges.